 If you wanted to make a personal injury claim in normal accidents, you’d claim against the individual or business that was negligent towards you, which resulted in you suffering some injury.
 When it comes to claiming compensation through the CICA scheme, the authority pays the compensation you are awarded in a successful CICA calculator claim.

-The CICA scheme covers injuries include both physical and psychological injuries caused by crimes of violence.
+The CICA scheme covers injuries that include both physical and psychological injuries caused by crimes of violence.
 That could be for a physical assault, sexual assault as well as recent or historical physical or sexual abuse.

-CICA claim amounts are decided by the schemes own criteria, and differ from the amounts you may have seen in personal injury claims calculators.
+CICA claim awards are decided by the schemes own criteria, and differ from the amounts you may have seen in personal injury claims calculators.
 We’ll provide some examples of the CICA compensation bands later in this guide.
 We’ll also explain other eligibility criteria in further detail too.

 When making a criminal injury claim through CICA, one thing to bear in mind is that only three injuries will be considered.
 Therefore, if you’ve suffered multiple injuries, only the most serious will be compensated when you make a successful CICA calculator claim.
 Also, the first injury will receive 100% of the compensation associated with it, the second will receive 30%, and the third will receive 15%.